-Bank11 sells, along with loan contracts, various types of insurance acting as broker.
-The insurance contracts are predominantly underwritten by Rheinland Versicherungen (NR).
-Around 50.1% of loan contracts in the securitised portfolio benefit from such insurance contracts.
+Bank11 sells, along with loan contracts, various types of insurance acting as a broker.
+Rheinland Versicherungensgruppe predominantly underwrites the insurance contracts.
+Around 31.1% of loan contracts in the securitised portfolio benefit from PPI insurance contracts, and 23.7% of the loans in the pool benefit from Gap insurance.
 Under German law, the borrower has the right to set off any unsatisfied claims he/she has under a connected contract against his/her loan agreement and to reclaim any unused premium if the insurer becomes insolvent.
 The risk to the issuer of unmitigated set-off would occur when both the originator and the insurance provider become simultaneously insolvent.